Debugging with git

 When we refactor code we often move lines between files or inside those files.
 There are two switches which can help us identify those lines.

-detects also moved and copied lines from other files within a commit
+-Mdetects moved and copied lines inside a file within a commit-Cdetects also moved and copied lines from other files within a commit

 Both have a cut-off of 20 chars.
 Only if at least 20 chars are moved